qutip/qutip/doc/guide/dynamics/dynamics-monte.rst

 	expt100 = data.expect[2]   # <- expectation  values avg. over 100 trajectories
 	expt1000 = data.expect[3]  # <- expectation values avg. over 1000 trajectories

-The Monte Carlo solver also has many available options that can be set using the :func:`qutip.solver.Options` class as discussed in :ref:`odeoptions`.
+The Monte Carlo solver also has many available options that can be set using the :func:`qutip.solver.Options` class as discussed in :ref:`options`.

 .. _monte-reuse: